saivittalb/zomboid-survival/README.md

 [![GitHub followers](https://img.shields.io/github/followers/saivittalb.svg?style=social&label=Follow)](https://github.com/saivittalb?tab=followers)
 [![Twitter Follow](https://img.shields.io/twitter/follow/saivittalb.svg?style=social)](https://twitter.com/saivittalb)

-An Unity based First Person Shooter game with a Zombie theme built with Unity terrain using raycasting for shooting and the core mechanics you'd expect in a FPS with available item pick-ups.
+A Unity based First Person Shooter game with a Zombie theme built with Unity terrain using raycasting for shooting and the core mechanics you'd expect in an FPS with available item pick-ups.
 Zombies use AI navigation and precise pathfinding to chase down the player.
 The game also has a HUD interface which is VR compatible.

-Implemented my own algorithms for AI pathfinding, navigation, raycasting and other mechanics.
+Implemented my algorithms for AI pathfinding, navigation, raycasting, and other mechanics.
 Online free assets were mostly used excluding some which've been self-designed customly.

-The game is PC, Mac and Linux standalone (can also be customizable and exported for other platforms).
+The game is PC, Mac, and Linux standalone (can also be customizable and exported for other platforms).
 Open this project with Unity and choose build target in build settings to export runnable and play.

 This game was inspired by [GameDev.tv](https://www.gamedev.tv)'s Unity Game Developer online course.
 Design assets were inspired by the course but mechanics and AI were done from scratch without the help of the course.